 Medicare Supplement (Medigap) insurance policies do not provide prescription drug coverage.
-If you have a Medicare Supplement plan, you can still get drug coverage through a separate prescription drug plan through companies that offer drug plans like Silverscript, AARP, or Humana.
+If you have a Medicare Supplement plan, you can still get drug coverage through a separate prescription drug plan through companies that offer drug plans such as Silverscript or Humana.
 Prescription drug plans are also known as Part D of Medicare.

 Prescription Drug Coverage Under Legacy Medigap Plans H, I, and J